DMSaunders/event-fraud-case-study-public/report.md

 ## Parameter Tuning
 The categorical feature set, with gridsearch, was a lower score of around .50.
 After some tuning and grid searching we were able to get a cross-validated recall score around 0.72 with Gradient Boosting on the most basic feature set.
 We decided to proceed with this model.

 We were pleasantly surprised by the roc score (area under the curve) of .97.
+This turned out to be one of the higher scores achieved by the teams competing on this project.
 We noticed that when we lower our threshold into the .005 range, we can send our recall score into the .90s while maintaining a false positive rate below .20.
 At a threshold of around .50, our recall is around .67.

 ## Dashboard
 We had the pleasure of collaborating with the web development students for the production of the web app.
 We created a flask server which queries all the rows from our DynamoDB and returns them when @app.route is hit.
 Web dev created a dashboard displaying these rows with a subset of relevant columns: Event name, probability of fraud, risk label (low, med, high), and event id.
 This enables a user to see the events by risk and take action to take down fraudulent events, saving the company reimbursement costs.